JanneMattila/www/docs/_posts/2024/06/2024-06-17-private-endpoint-connections.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/06/17/private-endpoint-connections/pe8.png" %}

-Litware can now see this approved connection and with both messages are stored in the private endpoint as well:
+Litware can now see this approved connection and both messages are stored in the private endpoint as well:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/06/17/private-endpoint-connections/pe9.png" %}

+Similarly, Contoso sees the connection:

+{% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/06/17/private-endpoint-connections/pe12.png" %}

+> **Note:**<br/>
+> In the above screenshot, you can see that the original `requestMessage`
+> is not stored in the connection.<br/>
+> Therefore, it's good idea to just append your own note to the end of the original message.

 If Contoso tries to access now the private endpoint, they'll see same error as Litware did before: